-While there is no cure currently for Fibro, there are medications that can help treat the disorder, including:
+While there is no cure currently for fibro, there are medications to manage its symptoms, including:

 There are also less conventional forms of treatment Fibro sufferers can turn to, including: